 Indeed, 12 500cc World Titles were delivered on Honda machinery between 1979 and 1992, including nine in a row from 1984 and podium clean-sweeps in 1985, 1986 and 1989, and a further five titles in the 250cc and 125cc classes in the same period.

-Towards the end of the 2016 season, Evgeny Bobryshev and then also Tim Gajser became the first to campaign the all-new 2017 CRF450RW, totally redesigned by Honda based upon the very dominance in MXGP that marked the CRF as the weapon of choice when the going gets rough.
+Towards the end of the 2016 season, Evgeny Bobryshev and then also Tim Gajser became the first to campaign the all-new 2017 CRF450R, totally redesigned by Honda based upon the very dominance in MXGP that marked the CRF as the weapon of choice when the going gets rough.
+In 2018, Calvin Vlaanderen will become the first rider to campaign the all-new works CRF250RW in the highly-competitive MX2 category.